aioqzone/gh-simple-api/README.md

   - project: Which project to remove files from.
   - files: The files to remove.
   - index-branch: Your GitHub Page branch, default as `idx-pages`.
-  - rebuild: Whether to rebuild the pages after success.
+  - republish: Whether to republish the pages after success.

+Remove two files from `project1` hosted in `idx-branch` of this repository.

 ``` yaml
 project: project1